Managing conflict with colleagues

 • Practice managers

-Accreditation approved by the Federation of the Royal Colleges of Physicians of the UK for 6 category 1 (external) CPD credits.
+Accredited by the Federation of the Royal Colleges of Physicians of the UK for 6 category 1 (external) CPD credits.

 Speakers

-Oscar Matthew
+Oscar Mathew

 Oscar Mathew MA(Hons), barrister (Middle Temple), accredited mediator

-Prior to his work with The Medical Mediation Foundation, Oscar was a senior legal adviser to the GMC, overseeing judicial reviews and statutory appellate work in the High Court, and had conduct of the Supreme Court case of Montgomery v Lanarkshire Health Board [2015] UKSC 11, one of the most significant medical law cases in the last 25 years.
+Oscar is a qualified barrister, mediator and door tenant of Lamb Chambers in Middle Temple.
+He has a background in regulatory and public law, with a particular interest in medical law and ethics.
+Prior to his work with MMF, Oscar was a senior legal adviser to the GMC, overseeing judicial reviews and statutory appellate work in the High Court, and had conduct of the Supreme Court case of Montgomery v Lanarkshire Health Board [2015] UKSC 11, one of the most significant medical law cases in the last 25 years.
+His work for MMF includes teaching, mediating and team facilitation for healthcare teams experiencing conflict.

 Dr Esse Menson

-Trainer, Medical Mediation Foundation
+Trainer, the Medical Mediation Foundation (MMF)

 Dr Oliver Lord